galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 ### Running MACS2

 Now it is time to run MACS2.
-First we will use **NGS: Peak calling -> MACS2 predictd** tool from the `MACS2` package.
+First we will use **NGS: Peak calling &rarr; MACS2 predictd** tool from the `MACS2` package.
 This tool will help us to find optimal parameters for running peak calling function of `MACS2`:

 |                |
 |----------------|